gromitski/streamlined-dev-tools/README.md

 3. Set up the Stream Deck button as described above
 4. Press the button while viewing any webpage to run a comprehensive audit

+### Quick Start - HTML Validator
+1. Navigate to the validator directory
+2. Run the validator script: `./run_validator.sh`
+3. The tool will automatically grab the URL from your active Chrome window or clipboard
+4. View the validation results

 ## Tool Selection Guide

 - Use **Axe Core** when you need: